cicdops/awesome-ciandcd/README.md

 ciandcd
 =======
-continuous integration and continuous delivery
+A curated list of awesome tools for: continuous integration continuous delivery software integration devops

 ###Theory
 The theory for continuous integration and continuous deliver